The power of startup equity is almost a myth in and of itself, with swirling stories of unicorns and overnight millionaires.

 Using a platform like Shareworks Startup Edition to manage your cap table solves all those problems.
 It also provides additional support for entrepreneurs and CFOs, like advanced modeling tools to help accurately forecast equity and finance decisions and dedicated account managers to walk through specific situations and support you every step of the way.

 There’s one other myth we’d like to crack while we’ve got you here.
 It’s the myth that Capshare is being “phased out.”
 It’s a myth with no merit.
 It simply has a new name, Shareworks Startup Edition.

 In 2017, Capshare was acquired by Solium Capital (now Shareworks by Morgan Stanley), a publicly traded company dedicated to solving equity management for companies at every stage.
-Their product, Shareworks, is already the market leader for large, mature companies.
+Their product, Shareworks, provides a streamlined solution for large, mature companies.
 They brought our company under their umbrella specifically to help small to medium size companies manage their equity needs.

 This solution is far from being phased out.
 It’s actually the opposite, as we’re expanding our offices, our support, and our product team.
 Not to mention, we’ve released a full re-design of its user interface and are embarking on new features every day.